BrianDorado/herokuHosting-React/README.md

 # Heroku Hosting Tutorial

 This tutorial assumes your database is hosted on elephantSQL.
-If it is not make the necessary changes to the tutorial.
+If it is not make the necessary changes when adding your connectiongString to your config vars on heroku.

 ## Preparing your React app for hosting